 Affirmative language is much more effective than negative language.
-Positive language does not promote the defiant attitude that prohibitions produce.
-Do not focus the language on what your child should not do, do the opposite.
+Positive language doesn’t promote the defiant attitude that prohibitions produce.
+Don’t focus the language on what your child shouldn’t do, do the opposite.

 When you address them, talk to them about what they can do.
-For example, say: “You can play with the bicycle on the terrace”, instead of: “You can not play with the bicycle inside the house”.
-For another example, you can say: “You can play the guitar in the basement”, instead of saying: “You can not play the guitar in your room”.
+For example, say “you can ride your bike on the patio,” instead of “you can’t ride your bike inside the house.”
+For another example, you can say: “You can play the guitar in the basement,” instead of saying: “you can’t play the guitar in your room.”

-No child is born with a manual on how to educate them, so many parents are faced with that task with very few tools.
+No child is born with a manual on how to educate them.
+Therefore, many parents face that task with very few tools.
 We can not limit ourselves to exercising our authority, without worrying about knowing what our children are living.